-As a classroom teacher at a state school, your salary will depends on your place on the teachers' pay scale.
-From 2017/18 this could range from £22,917 for newly qualified teachers outside of London, up to £116,738 for headteachers in inner London.
+As a classroom teacher at a state school, your salary will depends on your place on the teacher pay scale.
+Fo the 2017/18 school year this could range from £22,917 for newly qualified teachers outside of London, up to £116,738 for headteachers in inner London.

 As a classroom teacher you’ll start on the main pay scale, which ranges from point M1 to M6.
 Newly qualified teachers usually start on point M1, although other teaching experience may push you higher up the scale.

 Schools may also award discretionary points for other relevant experience.
 Each school’s pay policy should explain how these points are awarded.